zero-to-mastery/start-here-guidelines/Get_Started.md

 # Community Led Collaboration Projects

-Providing the opportunity for you to flex your developer muscles whilst working within a team of developers.
+Providing the opportunity for you to flex your developer muscles while working within a team of developers.
 You can gain valuable skills that employers are always seeking, such as:

 -   **Communication and collaboration** - Being able to work in a team and communicating effectively is a very important skill
 -   **Github and source control** - In these projects you will have the opportunity to understand why branching is important, along with other key github skills